latinos/LatinoTrees/AnalysisStep/test/README.md

 7. Run cmssw2latino
 ====

+The script *translate_samples_config.py* can be used on any samples_*.py file in LatinoTrees/AnalysisStep/test/crab/samples/.
+It will create the input file for the cmssw2latino step.

+    python translate_samples_config.py samples/samples_data_2016_ReReco.py list_data_2016_ReReco.py

-The default number of files per *hadd* is 100.
+The default number of files per *hadd* is 50.
 Please change it to smaller values if the output file size is bigger than 1 GB.

-    python translate_samples_config.py samples/samples_data_2016_ReReco.py list_data_2016_ReReco.py

-    python multiLxbatchCmssw2latino_split_autoComplete.py list_data_2016_ReReco.py 100
+    python multiLxbatchCmssw2latino_split_autoComplete.py list_data_2016_ReReco.py [0/1 = dryRun/exec, default dryRun]

 Do not forget to delete all stepB.root files from old latino productions.
 We have a limited eos space.